 Limited company contractors may have already received a letter from The Pensions Regulator regarding how they are going to comply with the new auto-enrolment scheme.
-The answer will depend on the structure of your limited company, how many directors your company has and whether your company has any employees.
+The answer will depend on the structure of the limited company, how many directors the company has, and whether the company has any employees.

-If you are the sole director of your limited company then your company will not have automatic enrolment duties because you, the director will not be classed as an employee as you are not working under a contract of employment.
+If you are the sole director of your limited company, your company will not have automatic enrolment duties.
+This is because you, the director, will not be classed as an employee as you are not working under a contract of employment.

 You will, however, need to contact The Pensions Regulator in writing to inform them that you believe you should be exempt from pension auto-enrolment, quoting your letter code, PAYE reference and Companies House number.
 Once you have received confirmation from The Pensions Regulator you will be able to continue with your pension contributions as you wish.

-If your company has more than one director
+If the limited company has more than one director

 If your limited company has more than one director (for example a husband and wife) then the company will not have any pension enrolment duties, as long as none of the directors has an employment contract and the company has no other employees with a contract of employment.

 If the company has a number of directors and only one has a contract of employment with the company then the company will still be exempt from pension auto-enrolment.